onap/archived-cli/README.md

 2. **host-username** - Service user name
 3. **host-password** - Service password

+NOTE: This mode is available as Web command console when OCLIP is running from docker.

 Select the product version
 --------------------------
 CLI framework is enhanced to handle multiple product versions at same